Approved at the CRC AGM on Saturday 29th January 2022.

-The club shall maintain a bank or building society account; appoint at least 3 authorised signatories to the accounts cheques and other financial instruments; elect or appoint a responsible member to oversee the club’s financial affairs as Club Treasurer; maintain a timely record of all financial transactions involving the club, render financial statements to be audited within 28 days of the end of the Club Year.
-The club Treasurer is authorised by the management committee to carry out transactions using the online banking system associated with the club bank account, and to keep the necessary records.
+The club shall maintain a bank or building society account; appoint at least 3 authorised signatories to the account’s cheques and other financial instruments; elect or appoint a responsible member to oversee the club’s financial affairs as Club Treasurer; maintain a timely record of all financial transactions involving the club and render financial statements to be audited within 28 days of the end of the Club Year.
+The Club Treasurer is authorised by the management committee to carry out transactions using the online banking system associated with the club bank account, and to keep the necessary records.

 No cheque or other financial document shall be valid unless it bears two different authorised signatures.
-The club may seek funds from outside bodies provided that it’s reputation is not damaged by doing so.
+The club may seek funds from outside bodies if its reputation is not damaged by doing so.

 - MANAGEMENT OF THE CLUB